- Research

 Trends in contraceptive practices among women in reproductive age at a health facility in Ghana: 2011–2013

-The Publisher's Erratum to this article has been published in Contraception and Reproductive Medicine 2016 1:6
+A Publisher's Erratum to this article was published on 14 April 2016

 Abstract